Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GitHub.md

 ## Prerequisites

-* GitHub account credentials (username and password)
+* GitHub account credentials (username and personal access token).
+Generating your personal access token information can be found [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
+"Repo" scope must be checked.
 * Access to a GitHub organization and repository for the application
 * Write permission ([push access](https://help.github.com/articles/repository-permission-levels-for-an-organization/)) to the repository <br> (This is required to set labels, milestones and assignees in the configuration form.
 See the **Setup** section for more information.)
 * A running GitHub instance accessible via HTTP to the Contrast UI